siberoloji/siberoloji.github.io/content/en/docs/osint/140-2024-10-17-using-metadata-for-document-authenticity-verification-in-osint-metadata-extraction-from-files.md

 ---

 In the realm of Open Source Intelligence (OSINT), the ability to verify the authenticity of documents is crucial.
 As digital documents become increasingly prevalent, metadata has emerged as a powerful tool for analysts to determine the genuineness and origins of files.
-This blog post delves into the intricate world of metadata analysis for document authenticity verification, exploring techniques, tools, and considerations for OSINT practitioners.
+This article delves into the intricate world of metadata analysis for document authenticity verification, exploring techniques, tools, and considerations for OSINT practitioners.

 ## Understanding Metadata in Document Analysis